allspan/allspan/README.md

 Naming and access control spanning every user and every service

 ## About
 Allspan is yet only an imaginary project.
 Probably doable.
-Figuring that out is the [first task](https://github.com/allspan/allspan/issues/1) - discussion welcome!
+Figuring that out is the [first task](https://github.com/allspan/allspan/issues/1) - [discussion welcome](https://gitter.im/allspan)!

 ## Project scope
 Sharing should be easy, without requiring several steps and up- and downloading of the whole file contents.
 Allow privacy, by not requiring users to leak data or metadata, and become part of as big as practical anonymity set.

 ## Watercooler pitch
-Allspan is multi-player, multi device, collaborative ASAP file sharing.
+Allspan is _meant to be_ multi-player, multi device, collaborative ASAP file sharing.
 Just Allspan your file or folder, then share the link.

 Automate away from emailing your stuff back and forth; downloading, copying along, only to be uploaded again.
 Download here, read a PDF there, archive it all anywhere.
 Set your data proliferation rules and priorities, or deafult to copy-on-read.